mozillazg/pypy/pypy/doc/discussion/rawrefcount.rst

 A few special types need to be reflected both as PyPy objects and PyObjects.
 For now we assume that these are large and mostly immutable, like <type> objects.
-They should be linked in the O list, and we'll ignore the issues of deallocation ordering for them.
-(Also, W_TypeObject can have a back-reference field like W_CPyExtPlaceHolderObject.)
+They should be linked in some mixture of the P list and the O list.
+Likely, the P list with an extra flag that says "_Py_Dealloc must be invoked".